Vietnam.vn - Nền tảng quảng bá Việt Nam

 Slow book selection results can lead to slow and prolonged bidding, posing a great risk to the timely supply of books to students before the new school year.

-Mr. Thai Viet Tuong, Director of the Department of Education and Training of Quang Nam province, suggested that the authority to approve the list of textbooks should be transferred to the director of the Department of Education and Training instead of the current authority being given to the chairman of the provincial People's Committee.
+Mr. Thai Viet Tuong, Director of the Department of Education and Training of Quang Nam province, suggested that the authority to approve the list of textbooks should be transferred to the Director of the Department of Education and Training instead of the current authority being given to the Chairman of the Provincial People's Committee.
 "Because in reality, the list of selected books is also compiled by the Department of Education and Training from the opinions and proposals of schools and teachers to advise the provincial leaders," Mr. Tuong added.

 Cut costs to reduce book prices

-Discussing this issue, Mr. Thai Van Tai - Head of the Department of Primary Education (Ministry of Education and Training) - said: Based on the unit price criteria (VND/page) after converting to the same specifications (book size, number of printed colors), comparing books of the same subject, same grade/level, it shows that the price of textbooks of India, Singapore, Australia and Korea is 7-12 times higher than the price of Vietnamese textbooks.
+Discussing this issue, Mr. Thai Van Tai - Head of the Department of Primary Education (Ministry of Education and Training) - said: Based on the unit price criteria (VND/page) after converting to the same specifications (book size, number of printed colors), comparing books of the same subject, same grade/level, it shows that the price of textbooks of India, Singapore, Australia and Korea is 7 - 12 times higher than the price of Vietnamese textbooks.

-Support for disadvantaged people, policies
+Support for disadvantaged people and policies

 Identify textbooks as learning materials only

-Discussing this issue, Mr. Pham Ngoc Thuong said that changing the perception of the role of textbooks needs to be stronger.
+Discussing this, Mr. Pham Ngoc Thuong said that changing the perception of the role of textbooks needs to be stronger.
 When it is correctly determined that textbooks are only learning materials, and that teaching, testing and evaluating students closely follow the program and the requirements of the program, there will no longer be difficulties such as the problems raised by the Department of Education and Training.

 Comment (0)